The terrifying reality of COVID-19!

 It has been seven months since an outbreak of viral pneumonia of unknown cause was reported in Wuhan, China.
 Since it is still a new infection, the long-term effects are not clear, but reports of aftereffects are gradually increasing.

-On Twitter, there are multiple posts with the hashtag "#COVIDAftereffects" complaining of intermittent fevers, dizziness, fatigue, and impaired sense of taste and smell.
+On Twitter, there are multiple posts using the hashtag "#Post-COVID-19Symptoms" reporting symptoms such as intermittent fever, dizziness, fatigue, and loss of taste and smell.

 In July, doctors at Italian hospitals reported to the Journal of the American Medical Association that nearly 90% of the 143 people who had been hospitalized with Covid-19 and were discharged after recovering had continued to have symptoms.

-When asked about their condition an average of two months after the first symptoms appeared, 87% reported one or more symptoms, such as fatigue or shortness of breath.
-The most common symptom was fatigue (53%), followed by shortness of breath (43%), joint pain (27%), and chest pain (22%).
+When asked about their condition an average of two months after the initial onset of symptoms, 87% reported experiencing one or more symptoms, such as fatigue or shortness of breath.
+The most common symptoms were fatigue (53%), shortness of breath (43%), joint pain (27%), and chest pain (22%).

 Fear of a new type of coronary illness!

 After infection with a new type of coronary illness, symptoms such as fatigue and difficulty breathing appear.
-This is due to the new virus, the long-term effects of the disease are unknown, but since the disease is currently in Japan and abroad, the situation has been reported since the outbreak of the disease in the capital, so the Ministry of Health, Welfare and Activities has been determined since August, and the progress information has been reviewed.
+This is a new type of disease, the long-term effects of the disease are unknown, but in Japan and abroad, the situation has been reported since its arrival in the capital, so the Ministry of Health, Welfare and Activities has been determined since August, and the progress information has been reviewed.

 Since then, the new coronavirus has been infected and has not been detected.
 It was a shame that the treatment was successful, but the symptoms of this multi-person body and mind were manifested.